 If you are just starting out, or think it’s just going to be a small one-off event with a couple of friends and never to be repeated then much of the advice on technical jargon might be overkill.

-But, I am guessing the reason you are on this website in the first place is because you are taking your planning seriously, right?
+But, I am guessing the reason you are on this website in the first place is that you are taking your planning seriously, right?

 Both of these product recommendations are ones that I have installed for not just my own backyard parties, but also when I’ve consulted on setting up events for corporate clients and customers.